 As we visited one utility company after another, the whole process was so smooth and once again I was struck by how friendly and helpful staff were.
 Not a single “You don’t have the right information” after sitting in uncomfortable chairs for hours.
 We received a genuine welcome to the island.
 What parallel universe am I in?

-The roads are well marked, in good condition and I love how the lanes in roundabouts are marked with a raised area to ensure that drivers take the correct lane to ensure a good flow of traffic.
+The roads in Aruba are well marked, in good condition and I love how the lanes in roundabouts are marked with a raised area to ensure that drivers take the correct lane to ensure a good flow of traffic.
 I almost sobbed with joy when other drivers used their indicators too!
 I have rarely seen that over the last 3 years and not having someone cut me up at a roundabout as they are in the wrong lane without indicating is a welcome feeling!

 Iguana’s are everywhere.
 Upon walking into my garden for the first time, a whole crowd of them scattered for cover.
 I am fascinated by them as I loved the lizards and geckos in Barbados, but these are much bigger with longer tails.
 They bask in the sun on the surrounding rocks and also hang onto the cactus.
 My dogs have an equal fascination and have already chased one into our pool.
 One of my dogs has now developed goat like abilities and jumps all over and around the large rocks searching for these mini dinosaurs!
 We have swapped our daily monkey watch for Iguana watch.